Top 12 Attractions in Alor Setar (2024)

 Tan Sri Syed Mokhtar Albukhary, a local businessman who made his fortune in the transportation sector, built the Al-Bukhary Mosque as one of his numerous charitable deeds.
 It is located near the Albukhary International University and shares its space with Albukhary Complex, a prominent Islamic centre.

-If you’re looking for the most popular Alor Setar attractions to take beautiful pictures of, you can head to the Blue Lagoon.
+If you’re looking for the most popular attractions in Alor Setar to take beautiful pictures of, you can head to the Blue Lagoon.
 The primary irrigation system for the neighbouring paddy fields is responsible for the blue water in the lake.
 Depending on the time of day and the weather, the lake’s colour changes from blue to slightly grey.

 On a cloudy day, the lake will appear greyish and bright blue on a sunny day.
 Additionally, the stunning reflection of the sky can also be perfectly captured if the camera is placed at the right angle.
 So be sure to check the weather app before coming here so that you get to take a photo of the lake in the colour of your choice.